MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/dateffective_price_overrides.md

 1. Select the **Role price** record that you want to set up a new date-effective override price for, and then double-tap (or double-click) **Role price** to open the **Role price details** page.
 1. Select the **Date effective overrides** tab.
 The grid on this tab lists all the date-effective price overrides for the selected **Role price** record.
 1. On the toolbar above the grid, select **New role price override**.
 The **New role price override** slider opens.
+> [!NOTE]
+> - A date-effective price override for a role price or a role price markup is applicable to the same combination of pricing dimension values that exists on the parent **Role price** or **Role price markup** row.

-1. Specify the effective-from date, the scope, the unit, and the new price for the price override.
+3. Specify the effective-from date, the scope, the unit, and the new price for the price override.
 Then select **Save**, and close the form.
-1. Each price override has date effectivity and scope.
+4. Each price override has date effectivity and scope.
 Date effectivity is represented by the Effective date field on the price override record.

 > [!NOTE]
-> - A date-effective price override for a role price or a role price markup is applicable to the same combination of pricing dimension values that exists on the parent **Role price** or **Role price markup** row.
 > - The date that is selected in the **Effective from** field should be within the effective dates of the parent price list.
 The price override will take effect on the date that is selected in the **Effective from** field and will apply until the end of the parent price list's end date.
 If you set up another date-effective price override for the same role price, the first price override will take effect on the date that is selected in the **Effective from** field and will apply until the start of the second override.

+6. Scope field is dependant on the context of the price list.
+If the price list context is **Sales**, Scope field allows you to select from Customers, Quotes and Project Contracts.
+If the price list context is **Cost**, Scope field allows you to select from Organizational Units.
+If the price list context is **Purchase**, Scope field allows you to select from Vendors, Subcontracts and Project Vendor invoices.

+> [!NOTE]
+> -Scoping your price override to a specific
+> customer will limit that price override to be applicable only on estimates and transactions for that customer.
+> quote will limit that price override to be applicable only on estimates and transactions for that quote.
+> contract will limit that price override to be applicable only on estimates and transactions for that customer.

 ## Examples